Walfar/movemeet/README.md

 * Kepler Warrington-Arroyo

 ### The application
-Welcome to Movemeet !
+Welcome to **movemeet**!

 <img src="Application_screenshots/home.jpg"
 width="200"/>

-The application is very easy to use with a drop-down panel
+The application contains a navigation drawer and is very easy to use.

 <img src="Application_screenshots/navigation_view.jpg"
 width="200"/>